bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 Another common CI/CD pattern is to have three workflows:

-* A Test workflow, which will run for every pull request, every code push on `feature/` branches etc., to test whether the test can be integrated into a release (branch)
+* A Test workflow, which will run for every pull request, every code push on `feature/` branches etc., to test whether the test can be integrated into a release (branch).
 * A Staging deployment workflow, to deploy the app/code to an internal/testing system.
 Examples:
   * In the case of an iOS app, this can be, for example, an ad hoc signed IPA deployed to HockeyApp, where your tester team can download and test it, or a deploy to iTunes Connect / TestFlight for internal testing.
   * In the case of an Android app, this can be a deploy to Google Play to a beta track.